vsivsi/ddp-login/README.md

 ddp-login
 ====================================

-ddp-login is a node.js npm package providing a simple way to authenticate with [Meteor](https://www.meteor.com/) servers using the [DDP protocol](https://github.com/meteor/meteor/blob/master/packages/livedata/DDP.md).
+ddp-login is a node.js npm package providing a simple way to authenticate with a [Meteor](https://www.meteor.com/) server programmatically (as opposed to from within a browser) using the [DDP protocol](https://github.com/meteor/meteor/blob/master/packages/livedata/DDP.md).

 ddp-login is built on top of the [ddp](https://www.npmjs.org/package/ddp) npm package and makes it easy to prompt a user for login credentials (e-mail or username bbased), authenticate a DDP connection and then securely cache those credentials in the process environment in the form of an authentication token.
 If a valid token is already present in the environment, then there is no need for user prompting and reauthentication occurs transparently.